Catherine22/Frontend-Development/JavaScript/README.md

 obj.whoAmI(); // Bob
 ```

-3. Point this to self
+3. Creating a variable and pointing to the object.

 ```Javascript
 const obj = {